Seattle Kraken draft Casey Mutryn at No. 38 overall

 The Massachusetts native comes from a sporting family.
 His father was a football player, and his brother Teddy was drafted No. 95 overall by the San Jose Sharks last season.

-While previous information had Casey committed to Boston College for the 2027-28 season, Casey confirmed to Seattle-area reports after the selection that he will, in fact, be attending Boston College starting this fall.
+While previous information had Casey committed to Boston College for the 2027-28 season, Casey confirmed to Seattle-area reporters after the selection that he will, in fact, be attending Boston College starting this fall.
 He’ll join his brother Teddy in the Eagles’ lineup.

 Get to know a little more about Mutryn here: